BeeLazy/Cookbook/k8s/docs/en-US/Multipass-HowtoRunKubernetesCloudOnLaptop.md

 ### Clustering MicroK8s cloud <a id="clustering-microk8s-cloud"></a>
 We could have continued building on this, by adding more nodes with Multipass.
 Then installing MicroK8s on them and making a HA cluster.
 You can see how to do that in [this guide](MicroK8s-HowtoSetupMultinodeHighAvailabilityCluster.md).

 We will stop with MicroK8s here, tear it all down, and instead make a **Charmed Kubernetes** HA cluster on top of LXD.

 ### Cleanup MicroK8s cloud <a id="cleanup-microk8s-cloud"></a>
 First we need to list and remove resources made in this MicroK8s demo.
-On the Multipass host remove Multipass VM:
+On the Multipass host remove the Multipass VM:
 ```console
 bee@multipassus:~$ multipass list
 Name                    State             IPv4             Image